Skip to content

 TAM SAM SOM startups are useful only when they survive contact with the evidence.
 This guide builds the framework that does.

-TAM, SAM, and SOM are the three market sizing metrics that appear in almost every startup pitch deck and are correctly calculated in almost none of them.
+TAM, SAM, and SOM are the three market sizing metrics that appear in almost every startup deck and are correctly calculated in almost none of them.
 The mistake is not arithmetic.
 It is methodological.
 Most founders build these numbers top-down, starting from a research firm's headline figure and working downward.
 The result is a number that is defensible only until someone asks how you derived it.

-The numbers that hold up under investor scrutiny are built bottoms-up, starting from the specific buyer, counting how many of them exist, and multiplying by the price you intend to charge.
+The numbers that hold up under scrutiny are built bottoms-up, starting from the specific buyer, counting how many of them exist, and multiplying by the price you intend to charge.
 That is the only method that produces a number you can actually defend.

 What TAM, SAM, and SOM mean